sasarik/aws-practitioner-training/docs/training-progress/task6.md

 ### Task 6.3

-1. Create an SNS topic `createProductTopic` and email subscription in the resources section in `serverless.yml` of the Product Service.
+- [ ] Created an SNS topic `createProductTopic` and email subscription in the resources section in `serverless.yml` of the Product Service.
-2. Create a subscription for this SNS topic with an `email` endpoint type with your own email in there.
+- [ ] Created a subscription for this SNS topic with an `email` endpoint type with your own email in there.
-3. Update the `catalogBatchProcess` lambda function in the Product Service to send an event to the SNS topic once it creates products.
+- [ ] Updated the `catalogBatchProcess` lambda function in the Product Service by sending an event to the SNS topic once it creates products.

 ### Task 6.4

-1. Commit all your work to separate branch (e.g. `task-6` from the latest `master`) in your own repository.
+- [ ] Commit all my work to separate branch (e.g. `task-6` from the latest `master`) in your own repository.
-2. Create a pull request to the `master` branch.
+- [ ] Created a pull request to the `master` branch.
-3. Submit the link to the pull request for crosscheck
+- [ ] Submit the link to the pull request for crosscheck

 ## Evaluation criteria (70 points for covering all criteria)